Leading Mobs transition from a content library to a smart meal planner

 3. User profile phase: Predictive suggestions based on cooking history and interests.

-Contextual collections and improved search filters drove a 12.7% uplift in trial conversion, validating this direction.
+2 experiments which are contextual collections and improved search filters drove a 12.7% uplift in trial conversion, validating this direction and positioning Mob for a strong start of phase 2 in 2026.

 Takeaways